Rubix98/algodebug/backend-node/README.md

-# Somewhat minimalistic backend in node.js
+# Somewhat minimalistic backend in node.js / typescript

 REST API in `Express.js` with `MongoDB` integration
 written in `typescript`

 ## Compatibility with frontend

-Apart from changing relevant endpoints from POST to GET this backend works similarly to the Java backend.
-If you wish to restore previous functionallity (which I consider bug/oversight) change the endpoints back to POST in `src/app.ts`
+This backend aims to work similarly to Java backend and unless specified will produce same results.

 ## Installing

 Obviously requires node.js: <https://nodejs.org>

-Then install dependencies with `npm install`
+(which is needed for frontend anyways)

+After consideraton I decided to remove compiled javascript from this repository and us such you should always install this with dev dependencies using:
+`npm install -d`

 ## Running